 Read More: KCB – Community Involvement in Decision Making

 The School Board will do its best to keep the people informed of the affairs of the district.
-To achieve its goals for good school-community relations and maintenance of open two-way channels of communication with public, the Board authorizes the Superintendent to:
+To achieve its goals for good school-community relations and maintenance of open two-way channels of communication with public,

 Read More: KDA – Public Information Program